H.D.G. A.C. Bhaktivedanta Swami Prabhupada

 So in 1965 at the age of sixty-nine, he left his homeland on a freight ship bound for the United States of America.
 He was finally on his way to fulfill his master’s desire to distribute bhakti yoga (the practice of devotion to the Lord) outside the borders of India.
 While on board the ship, he survived two heart attacks.
 When he arrived in New York City, he had about seven dollars (in Indian rupees) and his precious books.

 In the beginning, life for Srila Prabhupada in New York City was not easy, but slowly his spiritual message reached many young people.
-He chanted the Hare Krishna maha-mantra in Tompkins Square Park and gave lessons on the Bhagavad-gita at the Lower East Side Matchless Gift Shop, where Satsvarupa Goswami first met him.
+He chanted the Hare Krishna maha-mantra in Tompkins Square Park and gave lessons on the Bhagavad-gita at the Lower East Side Matchless Gift Shop.
 Krishna was providing potency, and after only one year, Srila Prabhupada was able to register the International Society for Krishna Consciousness (ISKCON) as a society.
 It was the beginning of the spiritual revolution in the West that Srila Prabhupada had already envisaged.

 Prabhupada had an extraordinary capacity to preach according to the mentality and culture of the people he was dealing with.
 He was a wise innovator and empowered his students to teach Krishna consciousness using different approaches: public singing (kirtan), book distribution, university lectures, festivals, food relief programs, establishing temples, developing rural farm communities to protect animals, commissioning new drawings to skilled artists – he was tireless in his efforts.
 If a preaching strategy was not effective enough by Prabhupada’s standards, Prabhupada and his disciples would explore new possibilities until they got the results Prabhupada wanted.
 Disciples were energized by Prabhupada’s strength and vision, and found they were capable of doing things they would never have imagined they could do – like running temples, writing articles and books on Vaisnava philosophy, or even teaching in countries far away from home.

-In the twelve years that Prabhupada was with us – from the time he arrived in America in 1965 until his departure from this world in 1977 – this charismatic spiritual pioneer developed a resume of incredible successes:
+In the twelve years from the time he arrived in America in 1965 until his departure from this world in 1977 – this charismatic spiritual pioneer developed a resume of incredible successes:

 In 1977, at the age of 81, Prabhupada left this world in Vrindavan, India under the loving care of his disciples, who continue his worldwide mission.
 He is still present through his books, legacy projects, strong memories and loving service of his disciples around the globe.